Posted: April 19, 2022 by Christine Wong in Business growth, business plan, small business financing

 - Year-end financial statements: Including your Balance Sheet, Income Statement and Expense Report, along with a Year-to-Date Statement for existing businesses.

-The business plan is extremely important.
+The business plan is extremely important for a successful small business loan application.
 It should include:

 - A brief history of the business